Htetmyat-GCA/dev_odoo/README.md

 ***
 ## Description

-This program is not good enough for all structures right now.
-The program's goal is to allow projects to have many versions; for instance, a project may have a version shift 13 to 17, etc. Thus, the server was reset and restarted by the developer.
+This program is as good as enough to run the odoo server for all structures right now.
+The program's goal is to allow projects to have many versions; for instance, a project may have a version shift from 13 to 17, etc. Thus, the developer find the project directory, __need to activate the python environment__ that reliable for odoo version then reset and restart the server.
 The program can reduce your time just configure your customize setting in [```settings.py```](https://github.com/Htetmyat-GCA/dev_odoo/blob/master/settings.py)

 ### My Odoo Project Infrastructure